jihyechoi77/malade/README.md

 ## **💊 What is MALADE?**

-MALADE (pronounced like the French word <em>malade</em> meaning 'sick' or 'ill') is a framework for the orchestration of LLM-powered agents with Retrieval Augmented Generation (RAG) for Pharmacovigilance.
+MALADE (pronounced like the French word <em>malade</em> meaning 'sick' or 'ill') is a framework for the orchestration of Large Language Model (LLM)-powered agents with Retrieval Augmented Generation (RAG) for Pharmacovigilance.

 <p align="center">